ChazzKemal/RATT_CNMP/README.md

 Abdullah Kayacan, Ali Karakullukcu, SÜleyman Batuhan Vatan

+This repo is for seeing the development, commits etc. The main merged repo can be accessed via: https://github.com/Sbvatan/RATT-CNMP

 ## RATT-CNMP
-###Reward Conditioned Attention-based Conditional Movement Primitives for Learning Robotic Skills
+### Reward Conditioned Attention-based Conditional Movement Primitives for Learning Robotic Skills

 You can alter the first block of the notebooks to change in between CNP, NP and attention-based encoders.
 For NP please also uncomment model=NP(...) line.